ASDA Logo

 ASDA Logo History

-Supermarkets have developed historically because it consists of two entrepreneurs’ names associated with a trade.
+Supermarkets have developed historically, as their name suggests, after two entrepreneurs associated with the trade.
 They were farmers who initially dealt with livestock and dairy products.
-These are the families Asquith and Dairies.
+These are the families of Asquith and Dairies.
 They entered the business in different ways.
-Brothers Peter and Fred Asquith had several of their butcher shops, and their first store was opened in the former building of the city’s cinema.
+Brothers Peter and Fred Asquith had several butcher shops, and their first store was opened in the former building of the city’s cinema.

-The company then expanded and acquired rival firms by merging with Associated Dairies and Farm Stores Ltd. This is where the name ASDA comes from.
+The company then expanded by acquiring rival firms and merging with Associated Dairies and Farm Stores Ltd., from which the name ASDA is derived.
 These are the first two letters of each last name: Asquith + Dairies.
-It was this version that was later taken as the basis for the logo.
+This version was later taken as the basis for the logo.
 The text format has taken root.
-After all, it is most suitable for a retail chain, because it needs, first of all, a clear and readable sign.
+After all, it is best suited to a retail chain because it requires a clear, readable sign.

 What is ASDA?

 ASDA is the name of the British supermarket chain headquartered in Leeds.
 She sells a variety of retail products, including clothing and food.
-Today these stores form the second-largest chain in the country.
+Today, these stores form the country’s second-largest chain.

 1965 – 1968